williamzhu-uchicago/williamzhu-uchicago.github.io/_posts/2023-4-20-Jim-Cramers-Picks.md

 I am particularly interested in point number 2.
 I want to take one step further and rigorosly find if there is a statistical significance between the mean of Jim Cramer's recommendation returns and the benchmark returns.
 Well, one simple way to achieve this is through comparing between two means and computing a t-statistic.

 Consider the 1-day change case.
-Let $X_1, ..., X_n$ be the random variable recording the 1-day price change following Jim Cramer's recommendations, and let $Y_1, ..., Y_m$ be the random variable recording the 1-day price change buying directly the SPY index fund.
+Let $$X_1, ..., X_n$$ be the random variable recording the 1-day price change following Jim Cramer's recommendations, and let $$Y_1, ..., Y_m$$ be the random variable recording the 1-day price change buying directly the SPY index fund.
 Here, I assume the random variables are independent of each other.
-Note that the independence assumption is for the 1-day change case or even the 1-week change case is valid but may not be true if we expand our horizon to 1 month or 1 year (since they present a lot of overlaps for variables $Y_i$).
+Note that the independence assumption is for the 1-day change case or even the 1-week change case is valid but may not be true if we expand our horizon to 1 month or 1 year (since they present a lot of overlaps for variables $$Y_i$$).
 We need not to know the distribution of these random variables, since we can apply the law of large numbers and t-statistics regardless of whether they are normal or not.

-Suppose the true mean return of $X_i's$ is $\mu$ and the true mean return of $Y_i's$ is $\theta$.
+Suppose the true mean return of $$X_i's$$ is $$\mu$$ and the true mean return of $$Y_i's$$ is $$\theta$$.
 Then my hypothesis is the following:

 $$
 \left\{
 \begin{array}{ll}